 The City of Batavia Comprehensive Plan includes initiatives intended to stabilize and improve residential neighborhoods.
 Prior to the adoption of the Comprehensive Plan, the City had no "density hierarchy" for residential development.
 Large scale multi-family homes were allowed in the center as well as at the periphery of the City.
-Based on the recommendations in the Comprehensive Plan, the City Council has adopted new residential downzoning that establishes a density hierarchy: no multi-family homes are allowed in R-1 zones near the City's edge, some are allowed in R-2 zones and all types of housing are allowed in R-3 zones near the City center.
+Based on the recommendations in the Comprehensive Plan, the City Council has adopted new residential down-zoning that establishes a density hierarchy: no multi-family homes are allowed in R-1 zones near the City's edge, some are allowed in R-2 zones and all types of housing are allowed in R-3 zones near the City center.
+Rehabilitation of existing housing in residential neighborhoods is encouraged.